Connor-McCartney/Connor-McCartney.github.io/_pages/misc/japanese.md

 大丈夫？ -  are you ok?

-muzukashi - difficult
+muzukashii - difficult

 kawaii - cute

-kowaii - scary
+kowai - scary

-kireii - beautiful
+kirei - beautiful

 suki - like